brenns10/evolve/README.md

 it with `bin/release/evolve [string-to-search-for]`.
 It'll output the fitness of each generation's top individual as it goes.
 It may take a long time for long strings (or segfault if you make the string big enough).

+The idea for this code isn't original -- I saw the idea mentioned on StackOverflow, and apparently the SO user got the idea for it from something called Rosetta Code.
+It's a fun coding exercise for me.